ayumi-cloud/oc-security-module/docs/api/firewall_requests.md

 Value | Description
 ---|---
-osName | A string containing the name of the operating system. osFamily | A string containing the family name of the operating system it belongs to. osVersion | A string containing the original version number of the operating system. osAlias | A string containing an alias for the version number, ie. 'XP' for Windows '5.1'. osNickname | A string containing a nickname for the version number, ie. 'Mojave' for OS X '10.14'.
+osName | A string containing the name of the operating system. osVersion | A string containing the original version number of the operating system. osFamily | A string containing the family name of the operating system it belongs to.

 ### x --- Engine / Os / Platforms / Manufacturer etc.